L. C. Greenwood

 L. C. Henderson Greenwood (September 8, 1946 – September 29, 2013) was an American professional football player who was a defensive end for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Arkansas AM&N Golden Lions.

 College career

-Born and raised in Canton, Mississippi, Greenwood graduated from Arkansas AM&N (now University of Arkansas at Pine Bluff), where he became a member of the Beta Theta chapter of Phi Beta Sigma fraternity.
+Greenwood was born and raised in Canton, Mississippi.
+He graduated from Arkansas AM&N (now University of Arkansas at Pine Bluff), where he became a member of the Beta Theta chapter of Phi Beta Sigma fraternity.
 He was also named the 1968 Ebony All-American defensive lineman in the Southwestern Athletic Conference (SWAC).